Buy Now Pay Later (BNPL): The Definitive Guide

 What Is Buy Now Pay Later?

 Some call it short-term financing.
 Others call it a point-of-sale installment loan or short-term unsecured loan.
-Whatever you choose to call it, Buy Now Pay Later is a form of debt.
+Whatever you choose to call it, Buy Now Pay Later is a form of debt that’s here to stay.

 How Does Buy Now Pay Later Work?

-There are tons of different BNPL services, each with its own terms and conditions.
+BNPL started with the traditional Pay-in-4 plan, but there are now a variety of BNPL plans, each with its own terms and conditions.
 However, the general idea is the same:

 • When you’re ready to make a purchase, select the Buy Now Pay Later option at checkout (this may be through a company such as Affirm, Afterpay, Klarna, or Sezzle).